North Dakota Mr. Basketball

 Each year the North Dakota Mr. Basketball award is given to the person chosen as the best high school boys basketball senior player in the U.S. state of North Dakota.

 The award has been given since 1985.
 Winners are chosen by the North Dakota Associated Press Sportscasters and Sportswriters Association (NDAPSSA).
-As of 2022, there has been a total of 17 class B winners to 24 class A.
+As of 2025, there has been a total of one winner from Class AA, 26 winners from Class A, and 17 winners from Class B.